-The ICDB System does not require a new Privacy Act system of records or an alteration to an existing system of records.
-The ICDB System uses information that is collected and maintained for purposes related to other business processes for which there are currently Privacy Act systems of records in existence.
-For example, client-related data in ICDB is covered by systems of records, such as the Master Files of SSN Number Holders and SSN Applications (60-0058); Master Beneficiary Record (60-0090); and the Supplemental Security Income Record and Special Veterans Benefits (60-0103); and eWork System (60-0330).
+IDMS does not require a new Privacy Act system of records or an alteration to an existing system of records.
+IDMS uses information that is collected and maintained for purposes related to other business processes for which there are currently Privacy Act systems of records in existence.
+For example, benefit eligibility and payment data in IDMS are covered by systems of records, such as the National Disability Determination Services (60-0044); Completed Disability Record-Continuing Disability Determinations (60-0050); Master Beneficiary Record (60-0090); Supplemental Security Income Record and Special Veterans Benefits (60-0103); and eWork System (60-0330).

 PIA CONDUCTED BY PRIVACY OFFICER, SSA:

 PIA REVIEWED BY SENIOR AGENCY PRIVACY OFFICIAL, SSA:

 /S/ Thomas W. Crawley________ September 27, 2007